daemon3000/InputManager/README.md

 **For more information about the addons visit the Wiki.**

 ## Platforms
-Tested on Linux, Windows, Mac OSX and WebPlayer.
+Compatible with Windows 7, Windows 8 Desktop, Windows 8 Store, Linux, Mac OSX and WebPlayer.
 Only for Unity 4.

 ## License
 This software is released under the [MIT license](http://opensource.org/licenses/MIT).
 You can find a copy of the license in the LICENSE file included in the *InputManager* source distribution.